 How To Use Essential Oils For Aromatherapy

 - You can add a few drops of Essential Oil to water in a spray bottle, shake well, and use as an air freshener.
-(Do not spray on or near polished surfaces.)
+(TIP: Do not spray on or near polished surfaces.)

 - Some Essential Oils work best when they’re massaged directly onto the skin.
-For example, you can ease headache pain by rubbing one drop of neat Lavender Essential Oil onto your temples.
-Always use a base oil (like olive oil, safflower oil, or any other vegetable oil), and add a couple drops to that before applying to your skin.
-The only exceptions are Lavender and Tea Tree oil, which can be applied undiluted, if desired.
+For example, you can ease headache pain by rubbing 1 drop of undiluted Lavender Essential Oil onto your temples.
+(NOTE: Lavender and Tea Tree oils are the only oils that you can apply directly to your skin — undiluted.
+With other skin-friendly essential oils, you need to use a base oil (like olive oil, safflower oil, or any other vegetable oil) as a carrier — simply add a couple drops of Essential Oil to that before applying to your skin.)

-- If you have high blood pressure, you should NOT use the following Essential Oils in your aromatherapy routines: Cypress, eucalyptus, ginger, rose, rosemary, sage and thyme.
-(Here are the Essential Oils that should be avoided if you have low blood pressure, epilepsy, if you’re pregnant, or you’re breastfeeding.)
+- If you have high blood pressure, you should NOT use the following Essential Oils in your aromatherapy routines: Cypress, Eucalyptus, Ginger, Rose, Rosemary, Sage, and Thyme.
+(Here’s a list of Essential Oils that should be avoided if you have low blood pressure, epilepsy, you’re pregnant, or you’re breastfeeding.)

 - Some Essential Oils have cleansing and odor-repelling properties.
 For example, you can freshen a pair of smelly shoes by dropping a few drops of Geranium Essential Oil directly into your shoes or place a cotton ball dabbed with a few drops of Lemon Essential Oil and leave in the shoes overnight.

-- The scent from aromatherapy oils is so strong that they can make the best air fresheners in your home.
-For example, place a few drops of your favorite Essential Oil onto a small piece of cloth and toss into the clothes dryer.
+- The scent from Aromatherapy oils is so strong that they can make the best air fresheners in your home.
+For example, you can place a few drops of your favorite Essential Oil onto a small piece of cloth (or a dryer ball) and toss into the clothes dryer toward the final few minutes of the drying cycle.
 The heat from the dryer will activate the scent and make your clothes (and the entire room) smell great!